mbedward/focalutils/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Provides a function (`make_focal_matrix`) to create matrices of circular or sector neighbourhoods for use with the `focal` function (package `terra`).
-Also has some utility functions for some common tasks with compass bearings such as converting bearings to and from Cartesian angles and determining the direction of shortest rotation between two bearings.
+An R package that provides a function (`make_focal_matrix`) to create matrices of circular or sector neighbourhoods for use with the `focal` function in the `terra` package.
+It also includes a few utility functions to work with compass bearings such as converting bearings to and from Cartesian angles and determining the direction and angle of the shortest rotation between two bearings.

 ## Installation